11 Haircuts for Long Straight Hair That Add Volume

 Blow-dry with a ceramic brush, lifting at the roots for natural volume.
 Skip heavy creams— a mousse keeps layers airy and full of movement.

-The Butterfly Haircut – 2025’s Trendiest Layered Look
+The Butterfly Haircut

 Some haircuts just sit there.
 This one floats.
 The butterfly cut gives long, straight hair a weightless, airy movement that turns every flick of your head into a soft, effortless cascade.
 The shorter face-framing layers lift the front, while the longer, feathered ends keep the length light and flowy.
-It’s volume without bulk, shape without stiffness—a cut that moves as effortlessly as you do.
+It’s volume without bulk, shape without stiffness, a cut that moves as effortlessly as you do.
 If you love styles with softness and lift, butterfly haircuts offer the perfect balance of structure and movement.

 Who It Suits Best: When hair is too fine, it clings to the head, and it lacks movement when it’s too flat.
 This cut builds the body without adding heaviness, creating a natural lift at the crown while keeping the ends soft and breezy.